-The presence at the Annual Meeting, in person or by proxy, of the holders of a majority of the shares of PLBY common stock issued and outstanding and entitled to vote, shall constitute a quorum for the transaction of business at the Annual Meeting.
+In accordance with our Amended and Restated Bylaws, the presence at the Annual Meeting, in person or by proxy, of the holders of a majority of the shares of PLBY common stock issued and outstanding and entitled to vote, shall constitute a quorum for the transaction of business at the Annual Meeting.

 The affirmative vote of a plurality of the total votes cast for directors at the Annual Meeting is necessary to elect a director.
 No cumulative voting is permitted.
-The three nominees receiving the highest number of votes cast "FOR" will be elected.
+The two nominees receiving the highest number of votes cast "FOR" will be elected.

-The affirmative vote of a majority of the voting power represented at the Annual Meeting is required to approve the ratification of the appointment of BDO as our independent registered public accounting firm.
+The affirmative vote of a majority of the voting power of the votes cast by stockholders present or represented at the Annual Meeting is required to approve the ratification of the appointment of BDO as our independent registered public accounting firm.
 The total number of votes cast "FOR" will be counted for purposes of determining whether sufficient affirmative votes have been cast to approve the ratification of the appointment of BDO as our independent registered public accounting firm.
-The frequency, whether every "ONE YEAR," "TWO YEARS," or "THREE YEARS," that receives the most votes shall determine, on a non-binding advisory basis, the frequency of executive compensation votes.
+The appointment of BDO as our independent registered public accounting firm.
+The affirmative votes have been cast to approve the ratification of the votes cast by stockholders present or represented at the Annual Meeting is required to approve, on an advisory, non-binding basis, the compensation of our named executive officers.
+The total number of votes cast "FOR" will be counted for purposes of determining whether sufficient affirmative votes have been cast to approve, on an advisory, non-binding basis, the compensation of our named executive officers.

 Abstentions from voting on a proposal by a stockholder at the Annual Meeting, as well as broker nonvotes, will be considered for purposes of determining the number of total votes present at the Annual Meeting.
-Abstentions will have the same effect as votes "against" the ratification of the appointment of BDO as our independent registered public accounting firm and the non-binding advisory vote on the frequency of the executive compensation vote.
-However, abstentions will not be counted as "against" or "for" the election of directors.
-Broker nonvotes will not be considered in determining the election of directors, the ratification of the appointment of BDO as our independent registered public accounting firm and the non-binding advisory vote on the frequency of the executive compensation vote.
+Abstentions will have no effect on the ratification of the appointment of BDO as our independent registered public accounting firm and the non-binding, advisory Say-on-Pay vote.
+Abstentions and "withhold" votes will not be counted as "against" or "for" the election of directors.
+A "withhold" vote will have no effect on the election's outcome because the nominees who receive the highest number of "for" votes will be elected.
+Broker nonvotes will not be considered in determining the election of directors, the ratification of the appointment of BDO as our independent registered public accounting firm and the non-binding, advisory Say-on-Pay vote.